mehulagg/gitlab/doc/development/documentation/styleguide.md

 - Use relative links to Markdown files in the same repository.
 - Do not use absolute URLs or URLs from `docs.gitlab.com`.
 - Use `../` to navigate to higher-level directories.
+- Don't use `./` to link to a file or directory that is present in the current directory.
-- Do not link relative to root.
+- Don't link relative to root.
 For example, `/ee/user/gitlab_com/index.md`.

   Don't:

   - `https://docs.gitlab.com/ee/administration/geo/replication/troubleshooting.html`
   - `/ee/administration/geo/replication/troubleshooting.md`
+  - `./troubleshooting.md`

   Do: `../../geo/replication/troubleshooting.md`